saloni-sshah/docs-metrics/README.md

 This is the source repo for documentation for App Metrics.
 Our team can be found in the `pivotal-app-metrics` channel on slack.

 The source documents are located in the docs-content folder.

 UPDATE ALL OF THE FOLLOWING

-If you want to know how to view a local version of these docs as they will appear on docs.pivotal.io, see https://github.com/pivotal-cf/docs-partners-template/blob/master/README.md.
+To know how to view a local version of these docs as they will appear on docs.pivotal.io, see https://github.com/pivotal-cf/docs-partners-template/blob/master/README.md.

-If you would like to provide feedback on the architecture diagrams included in this documentation, see the following link:
+To provide feedback on the architecture diagrams included in this documentation, see the following link:

 * General architecture diagram: https://docs.pivotal.io/app-metrics/architecture.html